par4dise/iTunes-scripts/README.md

 # iTunes-scripts
-Some useful and free scripts for iTunes
+Some useful and free scripts for iTunes:
+* Google a song (for video, lyrics, ...)

 ## Install
 Copy the .scptd file into your /Library/iTunes/Scripts folder